jeff5/very-slow-jython/docs/src/site/sphinx/generated-code/attribute-access.rst

             }

             if (typeAttr != null) {
+                /*
-                // The attribute obtained from the type is the value. return typeAttr;
+                 * The attribute obtained from the meta-type, and that
+                 * turned out not to be a descriptor, is the return value.
+                 */
+                return typeAttr;
             }

             // All the look-ups and descriptors came to nothing :( throw Abstract.noAttributeError(obj, name);
         }

 .. _object-setattr: